Understanding the chromosphere-corona interface in the Solar Orbiter and DKIST era

 Sector Learned Society

 PI Contribution Collaboration with Prof Durgesh Tripathi, IUCAA, Pune has resulted in several joint publications on active regions and solar jets.
-Helen Mason visited IUCAA in November 2014 and November 2015, 2016, 2017.
-Prof Tripathi visited Cambridge in July 2015.
+Helen Mason visited IUCAA in November 2014 and November 2015, 2016, 2017, 2018 and February 2020.
 Helen Mason is working on a major outreach project with IUCAA SciPop called 'Surya: Here Comes the Sun'.
 Project resources for schools, teachers and students have been developed and delivered.
-She visited India in November 2015, 2016, 2017 and worked with school and university students.
+She visited India in November 2015, 2016, 2017, 2018, 2020 and worked with school and university students.
+Post-covid, Prof Helen Mason visited Prof Durgesh Tripahi, IUCAA, Pune, in February and November 2023, to interact with researchers, give talks and seminars, and work with schools and universities.

 Start Year 2016